sahiljaggarwal/go_we_transfer/README.md

 ---

+## Go Routines and Channels

+To enhance the performance of the API, Go routines are utilized for handling concurrent requests, allowing the application to process multiple uploads simultaneously.
+Channels facilitate communication between goroutines, ensuring efficient data handling and reducing latency during file processing.

+---

 ## Middleware Used

 - **Rate Limiter**: Limits the number of requests to protect the API.
 Max 20 requests per 30 seconds.